mapbox/workshops/sotmus-2018-heatmaps/README.md

 Example: https://www.mapbox.com/studio/tilesets/1ec5.5dxtwy7u/

-**Note:** Metro Detroit has enough building data that the GeoJSON exceeds the 5&nbsp;MB limit for uploads within Studio.
-To get around this limitation, use the [Uploads API](https://www.mapbox.com/api-documentation/#uploads), which has a more generous limit of 1&nbsp;GB for GeoJSON files.
+**Note:** If you downloaded one of the ZIP files above, unzip it before dragging it into Studio.
+Otherwise, Studio assumes it’s a shapefile and enforces a 5&nbsp;MB file size limit, instead of the more generous limit of 1&nbsp;GB for GeoJSON files.

 Now that we have more data, let’s go through the motions of adding a heatmap layer again.
 Once again, choose a layer in a style, but this time the layers come from the tileset we just uploaded.